savvy379/codashep_ml_2022/README.md

 cd /content/drive/MyDrive/Github/
 ```

-5. Generate a GitHub access token (if you do not already have one)
+5. Generate a GitHub access token (if you do not already have one).
 Visit GitHub website and login to your account.
 Go to Settings, navigate to Developer settings and then click on Personal access tokens.
 Click on Generate new token button on top right corner of the page.
 Click the repo checkbox under Select scopes section.

-Click on Generate token button at the bottom of the page
+Click on Generate token button at the bottom of the page.

 6. In your Colab notebook, clone the repository using the following command
 ```